Morehead and North Fork Railroad

-The Morehead and North Fork Railroad (M&NF) was a standard-gauge short line in northeastern Kentucky that connected 24 mi from Morehead on the C&O southward to Redwine in Morgan County.
+The Morehead and North Fork Railroad was a standard-gauge short line in northeastern Kentucky that connected 24 mi from Morehead on the C&O southward to Redwine in Morgan County.
 Built to move timber for the Clearfield Lumber Company and later refractory clay for Lee Clay Products, the M&NF was cut back during the Great Depression to a roughly 4 mi remnant between the C&O junction at Morehead and the mines at Clack Mountain.
 Regular service ended in 1973; the last isolated trackage was removed in 2001.

 System index map from the ICC valuation series (c.
 1915–1920).

 History

 The M&NF was incorporated in 1905 and opened from Morehead to Redwine in 1908, totaling 24.219 mi of main track plus 3.861 mi of yards and sidings, according to Interstate Commerce Commission valuation tallies.
-The line interchanged with the C&O’s Lexington Subdivision at Morehead and was built primarily to move hardwood logs and lumber from Clearfield and points south.
+The line interchanged with the C&O's Lexington Subdivision at Morehead and was built primarily to move hardwood logs and lumber from Clearfield and points south.

 By the early 1920s local timber was exhausted and Clearfield Lumber closed (1922).
-In 1925 the Lee Clay Products Company opened on the former mill site at Clearfield and became the line’s principal shipper, receiving clay mined at Clack Mountain over the M&NF.
+In 1925 the Lee Clay Products Company opened on the former mill site at Clearfield and became the line's principal shipper, receiving clay mined at Clack Mountain over the M&NF.

 During its peak years the railroad handled multiple daily trains and operated two daily passenger round trips.
 In 1926 it added an Edwards gasoline motor car nicknamed the “Blue Goose” for the Morehead–Redwine run; the car was sold in 1934 to the California Western (later Skunk Train).

 Traffic collapsed in the Depression, and in 1933 the southern 21 mi between Clack Mountain and Redwine were dismantled, leaving about 4 mi between the C&O junction and Clack Mountain.
 Engineering works on the surviving segment included the all-timber-lined 1334 ft Clack Mountain tunnel and the Wrigley “Twin Tunnels” arch at Poppin Rock (35 ft span).

-Steam remained in use into the postwar era, with the railroad’s last regular steam day on April 1, 1963.
+Steam remained in use into the postwar era, with the railroad's last regular steam day on April 1, 1963.
 Thereafter the M&NF used second-hand Baldwin RS-12 diesels acquired from the Durham & Southern.

 Lee Clay Products closed in 1970.
 The property and trackage were sold to private owners and continued for a time as the Morehead & Morgan Fork Railroad serving a lumber operation on the former brick-plant site.
 A kiln fire in April 1982 ended remaining freight prospects.
 After the C&O main line through Morehead was lifted in 1985, the short line was isolated; it lay dormant until the remaining track was removed in June 2001.

 Route

 From the C&O junction at Morehead the M&NF ran south through Clearfield to Clack Mountain, with the original line continuing to Wrigley, Lenox, and Redwine in Morgan County.
-The railroad’s ICC valuation map set, preserved by the U.S. National Archives, documents the alignment, bridges, and tunnels.
+The railroad's ICC valuation map set, preserved by the U.S. National Archives, documents the alignment, bridges, and tunnels.

 The C&O freight depot (NRHP) at Morehead, where the M&NF interchanged.